Crystalline Weyl semimetal phase in Quantum Spin Hall systems under magnetic fields: Conclusions

 \section{Conclusions}

 We have studied an unconventional topological phase transition in QSH systems in an in-plane magnetic field.
 This phase transition consists of three different phases: a topological insulator phase, a crystalline Weyl semimetal phase, and a trivial phase.
-The keypoint to induce this TPT is the presence of a topological crystalline protection, which prevents counter-propagating modes from mixing when a magnetic field is applied.
+The key point to induce this topological phase transition is the presence of a topological crystalline protection, which prevents counter-propagating modes from mixing when a magnetic field is applied.
 This protection appears through the combination of PHS and a commuting reflection symmetry.
 We have calculated the topological invariants within Kane-Mele and BHZ models for QSH edge states and crystalline Weyl semimetal.
 Moreover, we have studied the stability of the crystalline protection, when adding particle-hole symmetry breaking terms.
-We find that the crystalline edge state protection and the unconventional TPT is robust for the KM model.
-The discussed protecion might be manifested in transport measurements\cite{Dominguez2018a, Kirczenow2018a} and can also be important for generating Majorana modes\cite{Pan2018a}.
+We find that the crystalline edge state protection and the unconventional topological phase transition is robust for the KM model.
+The discussed protecion might be manifested in transport measurements\cite{Dominguez2018a,Kirczenow2018a} and can also be important for generating Majorana modes\cite{Pan2019a}.
 Since the predicted magnetic fields to observe crystalline Weyl semimetal phase are quite high, we believe that one of new venues where this phase might be easier to detect are topological circuits\cite{Lee2018tca}.